Back

 Make The Right Choice

 When it comes to shipping terms, DAP and DDP have their own distinct advantages and disadvantages.
-By understanding the differences between the two, you can choose the best option for your business.
+By understanding the differences between DAP and DDP, you can choose the best option for your business.

 Ultimately, the buyer is always going to benefit more from a DDP arrangement.
 However, this doesn't mean that sellers should avoid using DAP altogether.
 There are certain circumstances where it can be advantageous for both parties involved.